The picture I chose is of Wonder Woman, a second favorite.

-I watched Wonder Woman (starring Linda Carter) a lot as a child.
-I love the way her honesty lasso works, her ability to fend off bullets with her wrist guards, and the way she can spin her way into her costume.
+I watched ‘Wonder Woman’ (starring Lynda Carter) a lot as a child.
+I loved the way her honesty lasso worked, her ability to fend off bullets with her wrist guards, and the way she could spin her way into her costume.

-But not quite as much as I liked the Bionic Woman.
-Many of you may remember the 6 Million Dollar Man.
-Well, as many of us who grew up in the 80’s remember, he had a feminine cohort, the Bionic Woman.
+My first favorite hero was the ‘Bionic Woman’.
+Many of you may remember the ‘6 Million Dollar Man’.
+As many of us who grew up in the 80’s remember, he had a feminine cohort, the ‘Bionic Woman’.

 I was sold.

-This prompt led me to think about my heroes, both then and now.
-I’d be remiss if I didn’t mention a childhood babysitter who spent a lot of times with my siblings and me.
+This writing prompt helped me to think about my heroes, both then and now.
+I’d be wrong if I didn’t mention a childhood babysitter who spent a lot of times with my siblings and me.

 I hope you all have heroes, both as children and now.
 I know I do.